omahs/ollama/docs/tutorials/langchainjs.md

 const vectorStore = await MemoryVectorStore.fromDocuments(splitDocs, new TensorFlowEmbeddings());
 ```

 To connect the datastore to a question asked to a LLM, we need to use the concept at the heart of **LangChain**: the chain.
-Chains are a way to connect a number of activities together to accomplish a particular tasks.
+Chains are a way to connect a number of activities together to accomplish a particular task.
 There are a number of chain types available, but for this tutorial we are using the **RetrievalQAChain**.

 ```javascript
 import { RetrievalQAChain } from "langchain/chains";